enderchriss/sug-3/README.md

 all icons, images, and any sort of media displayed in this site belong to their rightful owners

-> for any DMCA, contact [this email](skipperbusiness439@gmail.com), with proof of ownership of content, and clean, and thorough messaging
+> for any DMCA, contact skipperbusiness439@gmail.com, with proof of ownership of content, and clean, and thorough messaging

 ---